 - “When I used my strength, [she laughed and felt better].”
 Show where you wrote this in the leaf.

-Creating a personal strengths flower
+Creating a student strengths flower

 “Now each of you will make a flower showing one of your strengths.”